coatyio/coaty-js/CONTRIBUTING.md

 Workflow](https://guides.github.com/introduction/flow/).
 The mentioned link is the recommended documentation to read and understand this workflow.

+Our Git development workflow includes the following steps:

+* Each repository has a master and a develop branch.
+* Mainline of development is always on the develop branch.
+* The master branch only contains releases that could be deployed to production.
+  Do not develop on this.
+* For a new feature or a patch, you can create a separate **local** branch branched from develop.
+These branches should be named `"feat-<name-of-feature>"` or `"fix-<name-of-issue>"`.
+If the feature/patch is small you can also do it on the local develop branch directly.
+* During development, commits should not be pushed to the remote as they should not be made public at that time.
+Also, it is easier to make changes to the local commit history (e.g. amend commit, rewrite history) if the branch is kept local only.
+* When a feature is completed the commits should be merged back (preferably via fast-forward) into the local develop branch.
+* Then, on the local develop branch the feature is released according to the CONTRIBUTING guidelines of the project (including versioning, tagging, creating changelog and documentation, etc.).
+* Finally, the local develop branch is pushed and merged into the master branch (via fast-forward).
+* Local and remote master and develop branches should now be even.
+* The local feature/patch branch can be deleted.

 ## Automatic versioning and changelog management

 We are using the [Conventional Commits Style](https://conventionalcommits.org/)